|Overview||Schedule||Tickets||Ride RER B Train|

 For normal first and last train times see this timetable of first/last Paris Metro and RER A and RER B trains.

-A bus shuttle will replace service along the affected part of the RER B line between CDG Airport and station Aulnay-sous-Bois.
-The RER B will operate normally between Aulnay-sous-Bois and Paris city-center.
+Buses will replace service along the affected part of the RER B line between CDG Airport and Aulnay-sous-Bois station.
+The RER B will operate normally between Aulnay-sous-Bois and Paris city-center, except on April 2nd when the RER B will be closed from Stade de France to the end of both northern end points (Mitry/Claye & CDG Terminal 2).
+Buses will replace service between CDG Airport & Stade de France.
 See construction bulletin (in French) for more information.

 Where – CDG Airport Train Station